 The start of each GunSmoke season will be marked with mayor elections.

-The election period will be announced via the Federal Bank and there will be a period of no less than one week for candidates to announce their intention to run for office, this is done by coming to the Federal Bank.
-If after the announcement period nobody states they are running against the current mayor they will automatically retain their seat.
+The election period will be announced via the Federal Bank and there will be a period of 48hrs for candidates to announce their intention to run for office, this is done by coming to the Federal Bank.
+If after the announcement period nobody states they are running against the current mayor the existing mayor will automatically retain their seat.
 These elections can be corrupted through role-play (bribes given, threats made, etc) however votes will be made at the Federal Bank and votes themselves cannot be affected through role-play once made.
 Votes will be counted by Federal Bank employees and the successful candidates announced.

 If a mayor doesn’t meet their activity requirements for a week without the prior acceptance and agreement with GSRP staff an interim mayor must be allocated, this is done by the JotP and sheriff of a town visiting the bank during opening times with their allocated person.
 This will then be announced in IC Announcements and there will be 48hrs for residents to put themselves forward as mayoral candidates.
 If no candidates come forward within 48hrs the town will be dissolved.
 If only one person puts themselves forward there will need to be a vote between that person and the town dissolving.
 At least half of a town’s residents must vote to avoid dissolution.